jerome-rdlv/dbsync/README.md

 ## PHP executable

+The PHP executable is used to execute replacements on the target database.
-The PHP executable can be configured on a per env basis, using the `php` key in env configuration and giving the PHP executable path as value.
+It can be configured on a per env basis, using the `php` key in env configuration and giving the PHP executable path as value.

 ## search / replace